FLOCK4H/NeoDucky/README.md

 <br>

 Ducky will detect the operating system itself basing on files structure.

-After analyzing the payload, it will start execution at a high speed, consider using time breaks.
+After analyzing the payload, it will start execution at a high speed, so consider using time breaks.

 On Linux/ Windows devices to hide the Ducky's storage and enter Stealth mode just uncomment the line

 `storage.disable_usb_device()` In `boot.py` file.

-To turn off the Stealth mode just enter REPL session with the NeoDucky using any serial terminal and type
+To turn off the Stealth mode, enter REPL session with the NeoDucky using any serial terminal and type

 `storage.enable_usb_device()`